 The majority vote of the panel shall constitute the panel's recommendation.
-No later than 5 business days from the conclusion of the hearing, the chairperson of the panel will notify the Vice President for Finance and Administration of the panel's recommendation with notification to the Chief Human Resource Officer.
+No later than 5 business days from the conclusion of the hearing, the chairperson of the panel will notify the Vice President for Finance and Administration of the panel's recommendation to the Chief Human Resource Officer.
 The Vice President for Finance and Administration will review and respond to the grievance and the panel's recommendation within 10 business days of his or her receipt of the grievance and recommendation.
 If the Vice President for Finance and Administration concurs with the recommendation, the grievance will be considered concluded and he or she will notify all parties and the Chief Human Resource Officer.
 If the Vice President for Finance and Administration does not concur with the recommendation, he or she will forward the panel's recommendation to the President for his or her review.
+Within 10 business days of his or her receipt of the panel's recommendation, the President for his or her review.
 Within 10 business days of his or her receipt of the panel's recommendation, the President will notify the parties and the Chief Human Resource Officer as to whether he or she supports the recommendation of the panel.
 The President's decision is final.